Amehi/amehi.github.io/_pages/about.md

   A music game developed at the 2022 CiGA Game Jam.
 The player need to finish the dance performance and meanwhile protect the dancer from little tricks.
 Visit this [webpage](https://gmhub.com/game/1302) to see more information and download to play.
   ![avatar](images/stage-star.png)

-# 📝 Research Experience
-- ## CUHKSZ Metaverse Project | CUHK(SZ)-White Matrix Joint Metaverse Laboratory | Research Assitant
-  In this project, we build a mateverse prototype of CUHKSZ based on Unity.
-I was mainly responsible for the costume changing system, backpack/prop system and UI system. [(paper link)](https://dl.acm.org/doi/abs/10.1145/3474085.3479238?casa_token=M_rfJbmdv7cAAAAA:A41VLqEApi9VzTqAcYvj5-Sk9vCv3_h9ZQ6ui68Zy-XGpFN97hxloRbDQp3laaF6ygsY7OlHgMysrg)
-- ## Neural Animation | GAP Lab | Research Assitant
-  The research aims at building a neural network that automatically completes the 3D rigging for animations.
-We are now trying to apply SFPT model in our research.

 # 📖 Educations
+- *2023.09 - 2024.12（now）*, MPhil, The Chinese University of Hong Kong, Shenzhen, Shenzhen.
-- *2019.09 - 2022.12 (now)*, Undergraduate, The Chinese University of Hong Kong, Shenzhen, Shenzhen.
+- *2019.09 - 2023.05*, Undergraduate, The Chinese University of Hong Kong, Shenzhen, Shenzhen.
 - *2016.09 - 2019.06*, The Middle School Attached To Northwestern Polytechnical University, Xi'an.